-Bement's AEDs are housed in alarmed, wall-mounted cabinets inside the main entrance to the Kittredge Building, on the first floor of Jackson House, in the shed portion of the garage at the Mary Hawks House, and in the classroom at Pine Hill.
+Bement's AEDs are housed in alarmed, wall-mounted cabinets inside the main entrance to the Kittredge Building on the Main Campus, and on the North End on the first floor of Jackson House, in the shed portion of the garage at the Mary Hawks House, and in the classroom at Pine Hill.
 Signs on the outside of the buildings indicate that an AED is located inside the door to the building.